irenealgi/irenealegre.com/ux-process.md

 ## User personas and flows

 This stage of the UX process really pleases the fiction writer in me because I can start to make up stories for user personas.
-For instance, this is me working on a user persona for a young-ish NHS patient who is very overweight and needs to bring their BMI down:
+For instance, this is me working on a user persona for a young-ish NHS patient who is very overweight and needs to bring their weight down:

 > Suzanne is particularly motivated to change, as she’s struggling to keep up with her fiance’s fitness levels, and last time they went trekking she had to quit the trip mid-way and get a bus.
 She also loves dancing, and would like to dance at her wedding without getting tired – she’s getting married in six months!
 The plan is to get her down to 65-70 kg by the end of the year.